Inauguration Day 2025

 The happiest place on earth is in Anaheim, just outside Los Angeles, especially if you’re a kid or love rides, Disney characters and family fun.
 Disneyland opened in 1955, and has since become the most popular theme park in the world and one of the must-visit sites in LA.

-Disneyland (Google Maps)
+Disneyland (Bing Maps)

 Disneyland